|

 We've

-restful and memorable evenings...and and opportunities for some
+restful and memorable evenings...and opportunities for some

-mighty fine New Mexico dining!
+mighty fine New Mexico dining in the charming historic capitol of

 You'll